keebio/keebio-docs/docs/iris-aluminum-case-build-guide.md

 Add your keycaps and knob (if you have a rotary encoder)!

+## Default Keymap

+Here's the default keymap if you need it: [Iris Default Keymap](../static/layouts/Iris%20Default%20Keymap.pdf)

 ## Remapping/reprogramming Board

 Looking to remap/reprogram your board?
 Check out our guide for [remapping your keyboard](remapping-keyboard).